News2 min read

 What changed for 2026

 Google Built-in now standard on EX-L and above.
-This is the most significant change.
-The Passport gains Honda's latest infotainment stack with Google Maps, Google Assistant, and Google Play embedded.
-Prior model years relied solely on projected CarPlay and Android Auto.
-The 9-inch screen carries forward on Sport and below; EX-L and above now get the 9-inch Google-enabled unit as part of the content upgrade.
+This is the change I care about most.
+The Passport gains Honda's latest stack with Google Maps, Google Assistant, and Google Play baked in, instead of leaning entirely on projected CarPlay and Android Auto.
+The 9-inch screen carries on Sport and below; EX-L and up get the Google-enabled unit.

-New color: Urban Titanium Pearl joins the lineup, replacing the outgoing Sonic Gray Pearl.
+New color: Urban Titanium Pearl replaces Sonic Gray Pearl.

 What didn't change